mmlevinson/hyperComponents/src/content/docs/about/licensing.md

  `There are no restrictions on usage` of the code examples provided here.

-As most web developers today are using a JavaScript framework for front-end development and a Node.js or Python backend, we have  apoint to make that the tooling used here has many of the same capabilities at a lower cost in bandwith, speed, and learning curve.
-Plus, all hyperComponents in this library avoid data exchange to update the UI.
-The examples illustrate how easy and straight forward (and powerful) it is return hypermedia responses instead of JSON.

 The code examples are rather basic and underpowered for most real web projects.
 That is obvious and we know that.
-Plus, there are tons of other use cases not covered here.
 But that deficit is just an invitation for you to build your own solutions using the techniques you learn from the hyperComponents code.

+This is an instructional site.
 You should just consider the code provided here  as a springboard for your application needs.
-We encourage you to customize and refactor any of our examples.

-This is an instructional site.
-Review the example code.
 Do something fun.
 Make cool software.

 Thanks for your interest,